sebv/node-wd-sync/doc/COFFEE-DOC.md

 ## usage

 All the methods from [wd](http://github.com/admc/wd) are available.
-The element retrieval methods have been modified to return 'undefined' when the element is not found rather than throw a 'Not Found' error.

 The browser functions must to be run within a Wd block.
 This block holds the fiber environment.
 The Wd block context is set to the browser,